duke-libraries/archivesspace-duke-scripts/python/README.md

 **asEADexport_public.py** - Python script to batch export all EADs from a specified repository where finding_aid_status=published and save those EADs to a specified location using the <eadid> value as the filename.
 Can configure export parameters (include DAOs, unpublished, etc.).
 Usernames, passwords, and repository URLs have been removed.
 Adapted from: https://gist.github.com/helrond/1ef5b5bd47b47bd52f02

 **asEADexport_eadid_input.py** - Python script to batch export EADs based on eadid input.
 Prompts for a list of eadid values separated with commas (e.g. eadid1,eadid2,eadid3).
 Will export EADs for all eadids provided if marked "published" in ASpace.
-Script relies on a config file (local_settings.cfg) that contains repository URL, username, password.
+Script requires a config file (local_settings.cfg) in the same directory that contains the backend URL, username, password.

-**asEADpublish_and_export_eadid_input.py** - Python script (similar to above) that exports EADs based on eadid input.
-Prompts for list of eadid values separated with commas.
-Checks to see if a resource's finding aid status is 'published'.
-If so, it exports the EAD to a spficied location, if not, it sets the finding aid status to "published" AND publishes the resource and all components.
-Then, it exports the modified EAD.
-See comments in script for more details.

-For example:
+Example of local_settings.cfg:
 ```
 [ArchivesSpace]
 baseURL:http://aspace-backend-url.lib.duke.edu